SwapChef

 Works great in baking.
 Use refined coconut oil for a neutral flavor, or virgin for a subtle coconut taste.
 Solid at room temperature like butter, making it ideal for most baking applications.

-โœ…Best for: baking, sautรฉing, roasting
+Listed for: baking, sautéing, roasting

 Mashed Avocado